CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_09_Implementing_operational_monitoring_in_hybrid_scenarios.md

     ![](../Media/E5T1S17.png)

-     >**Note**: This should increase the CPU utilization above the threshold of the newly created alert rule.
+     >**Note:** This should increase the CPU utilization above the threshold of the newly created alert rule.
 This may take a few minutes.

 1. On **SEA-SVR2**, in the Microsoft Edge window displaying the Azure portal, open another tab, browse to the **az801l09-vm0** virtual machine page, and navigate to the **Monitoring | Alerts (1)** page, select the alert named **CPU Percentage above the test threshold (2)**.
 View the **Sev 3** alerts.

     ![](../Media/azm9-84.png)

-     >**Note**: You might need to wait for a few minutes and select **Refresh**.
+     >**Note:** You might need to wait for a few minutes and select **Refresh**.
 If it takes longer, you can simply continue with the lab and return to the **Monitoring | Alerts** page later to view the data.

 1. On the **CPU Percentage above the test threshold** page, review generated alerts.
 Close the page when you have finished reviewing.